mvs-org/docs-mvs-org/source/api_v3/blockchain.md

 * ### `eth_getWork`
     eth_getWork to get mining info.
-    Note: this API is almost the same as eth_getWork in ethereum, but for the `URI` shall be set to `/rpc/v3`, not `/rpc/v3`.
+    Note: this API is almost the same as eth_getWork in ethereum, but for the `URI` shall be set to `/rpc/v3`.
     For details, please refer to: https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_getwork

 ***

 * ### `eth_submitWork`
     eth_submitWork to submit mining result.
-    Note: this API is almost the same as eth_submitWork in ethereum, but for the `URI` shall be set to `/rpc/v3`, not `/rpc/v3`.
+    Note: this API is almost the same as eth_submitWork in ethereum, but for the `URI` shall be set to `/rpc/v3`.
     For details, please refer to: https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_submitwork
 ***